 Add digital badges to your course to reward students for accomplishing a task.
 This could be for completing a module, scoring highly on an exam, or even for mastering the course.
 Students can use these badges outside of the class as evidence of learning.

 Canvas: Building Content

 Learn how to create Pages, which is where you can put content and educational resources that are part of your course but don't necessarily belong in an assignment.
 You can include text, video, and links to your Pages.
 Pages are typically part of Modules.

-Learn how to enhance collaboration in your course by using Discussions, Groups, and the web conferencing tool ConferZoom.
+Learn how to enhance collaboration in your course by using Discussions and Groups.

 The Gradebook has a variety of functions aside from just allowing instructors and students to track the progress of students.
 One of the most important functions is the SpeedGrader, which is used to grade Assignments and give feedback.